-These ranges are often separated by deep intermediate depressions.
+Deep intermediate depressions often separate these ranges.
 Other small mountain chains rise on the sides of the main ranges.

-The Colombian Andes is considered part of the Tropical Andes, a climate-delineated region of the Andes mountain sytem.
+The Colombian Andes is considered part of the Tropical Andes, a climate-delineated region of the Andes mountain system.

-Map showing location of Cordillera Occidental in Colombia
+Map showing the location of the Cordillera Occidental in Colombia

 The Cordillera Central exhibits the highest elevations of the three branches of the Colombian Andes.
 The range is a north and south trending 800 km- (500 mi-) long wall of rock that is dotted with snow-covered volcanoes.

-At about latitude 6° N, the range widens into a plateau.
-This is where the city of Medellín is situated, Colombia's second largest city.
+At about a latitude of 6° N, the range widens into a plateau.
+This is where the city of Medellín is situated, Colombia's second-largest city.

 The Cordillera Central is bounded by the Cauca River Valley in the west and the Magdalena River Valley in the east.
 Toward its northern end, the cordillera separates into several branches that descend toward the Caribbean coast.

-Map showing location of Cordillera Central in Colombia
+Map showing the location of the Cordillera Central in Colombia

 The Cordillera Oriental, the easternmost range, is the widest of the three branches of the Colombian Andes.
 It extends south to north where it splits into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
 The highest peak is Ritacuba Blanco at 5,410 m (17,750 ft) in the Sierra Nevada del Cocuy.